julzengracio/react-project/README.md

 ## NBAInsider - React 4th Year Project

-This project is an article Web Application that can perform the basic CRUD operation.
+This project was developed based on my 4th year research 'A comparison between Angular 2 and React JavaScript Frameworks'.
+The application is an article website that can perform the basic CRUD operation.
 It is built with the technologies included in the MERN development stack.

 ## Installing and running the project.
  - MongoDb, Node.js and Express.js are required to run this project.